savanovic-essex/master-thesis-frontend/README.md

 This application showcases the practical use of a predictive model for fire incident response.
 Users can input incident details, and the app, using a Flask-based API and a LightGBM model, predicts the required number of response units.
 It features a map visualization for the incident location and a 'Use Test Data' button for easy demonstration.

+The map component focuses on New York City and displays all fire boxes, provided by NYC Open Data's (2019) "In-Service Alarm Box Locations" dataset.
+City's boundaries are also visualised, in a form of a mask, with the help of another NYC Open Data (2018) dataset called "Borough Boundaries".

 ## Features
 - **Incident Data Input**: Users can input various incident parameters to predict the required number of units.
 - **Map Visualization**: The app includes a map view, showing the location of the incident.